 Baldrige began his career in the manufacturing industry in 1947 as a foundry hand in an iron company in Connecticut and rose to the presidency of that company by 1960.
 During World War II, Baldrige served in combat in the Pacific as Captain in the 27th Infantry Division.
 He was born in Omaha, Nebraska and graduated from Yale University with a bachelor's degree in 1944.

 Baldrige worked during his boyhood as a ranch hand and earned several awards as a professional team roper on the rodeo circuit.
-He was a Professional Rodeo Man of the Year in 1980 and was installed in the National Cowboy Hall of Fame in Oklahoma City in 1984.
+He was a Professional Rodeo Man of the Year in 1980 and was installed in the National Cowboy and Western Heritage Museum in Oklahoma City in 1984.
+He has also been recognized in the Pro Rodeo Hall of Fame as a "notable" in 1988 and as "man of the year" in 1981.

 Malcolm Baldrige died July 25, 1987 in a rodeo accident in California.
 His service as Secretary of Commerce was one of the longest in history.
 He is said to have been possibly the most colorful Secretary of Commerce and one of the most beloved.
 He is survived by his wife Margaret and his two children.